vbejgrowicz/Redux-Utility-Functions/README.md

 ```
 reduxUtils.flatten([[1], [2], [3], [4], [5])
 // [1, 2, 3, 4, 5]

 reduxUtils.flatten([1, [2, [3, [4]]]])
 // [1, 2, 3, 4]
 ```

-Remove
+.remove
 ----
-Creates a new array of values that function returns truthy for.
+Creates a new array of values that function returns false for.
 ```
 reduxUtils.remove(array, function(key, value, array))
 ```